-The Services identified in Exhibit A, Scope of Work on the Project shall be diligently performed and be completed up to and including November 30, 2028.
+The Services identified in Exhibit A, Scope of Work, on the Project shall be diligently performed and be completed/onboarded by January 15, 2026, and thereafter the Services shall continue throughout the contract term which expires on November 30, 2028.
 Contractor shall be granted time extensions for items within the phases of the Project in writing by County if the time schedules cannot be met because of delays beyond Contractor's reasonable control, including, but not limited to, County's failure to furnish information, or to approve or disapprove Contractor's work promptly.
 Contractor will provide to County a monthly report including a schedule identifying progress or work completed, problems or difficulties being encountered, work to be initiated during the following month and other useful information.
 This report will be submitted on the first day of each month and will be in a format suitable for submittal to other interested agencies.
 Contractor’s failure to submit promptly the monthly progress report may cause delay in payment from the County.

-ARTICLE 5 – FORCE MAJEURE

-Neither party shall be deemed to be in violation of this Agreement if it is prevented from performing any of its obligations hereunder due to strikes, failure of public transportation, civil or military authority, act of public enemy, accidents, fires, explosions, or acts of God, including without limitation, earthquakes, floods, winds, or storms.
-In such an event the intervening cause must not be through the fault of the party asserting such an excuse, and the excused party is obligated to promptly perform in accordance with the terms of this Agreement after the intervening cause ceases.

-ARTICLE 6 - OPINIONS OF COST AND SCHEDULE

-Since Contractor has no control over the cost of labor, materials, equipment or services furnished by others, including over any other contractors’, subcontractors’, or vendors' methods of determining prices, or over competitive bidding or market conditions, Contractor's cost estimates shall be made on the basis of qualification and experience.

-Since Contractor has no control over the resources provided by others to meet contract schedules, Contractor's forecast schedules for completion of Services shall be established based on generally acceptable schedules for and performance standards of similarly situated professionals qualified and experienced to perform the Services.
-Contractor cannot and does not guarantee that proposals, bids or actual project costs will not vary from its cost estimates or that actual schedules will not vary from its forecast schedules.

-ARTICLE 7 - INDEPENDENT CONTRACTOR
+ARTICLE 5 - INDEPENDENT CONTRACTOR